soficshifts/pirmoroni/documentation/enviro-urban/enviro-urban-volts-to-decibels.md

 > Noise in dB = 20log(Reading / 0.0079433) + 35

 There's a caveot to the formula.
-Consider a 0 volt reading.
-In this case the formula gives 35dB, which is obviously wrong.
-This is due to a microphone's signal to noise ratio (SNR).
+Consider a 0 volt reading - this is undefined.
+But there is always a voltage in a live system due to natural noise (air current, butterfly wings flapping, entropy).
+This noise is measured as the microphone's signal to noise ratio (SNR).
 The [mic's datasheet](https://www.mouser.co.uk/datasheet/2/218/know_s_a0010769161_1-2271807.pdf) indicates an SNR of 59 dBA.
 Based on these specs, the mic is unable to pick up sound below 35dB (94 minus 59).

 > SNR = 94dB – Self Noise
 >> so if the SNR is 59, we see